 When every dollar is tracked through credit cards, debit cards, and other forms of technology, it’s difficult to launder money or avoid paying taxes on your income.
 Moving to a cashless society would instantly make fraud considerably more challenging to pull off.

 According to the National Bureau of Economic Research, the move from cash-based welfare payments to cashless EBT payments led to a “substantial drop in street crime as measured by either reports or arrests” over the last few decades.
 It’s easy to believe that the same principle will apply when fewer people have cash in their wallets to steal.

 Potential for Better Budgeting and Money Management

-While you can make a monthly budget with cash, doing so can be extremely burdensome since you’ll always need to carry cash around with you.
-Meanwhile, it’s hard to pay bills online with cash, so you’ll need to have a way to make payments online anyway.
+While you can make a monthly budget with cash, doing so can be burdensome, since you’ll always need to carry cash around with you.
+Plus, since it’s hard to pay bills online with cash, you’ll need to have a way to make these payments anyway.

-With a cashless budgeting app, however, you have the potential to monitor each dollar you spend, and you’ll never have to carry a wad of cash around.
+With a cashless budgeting app, you have the ability to monitor each dollar you spend, and you’ll never have to carry a wad of cash around.

 Paying with cash and accepting cash takes time and energy.
 You have to count up the exact dollar amount to pay for your purchase, and your cashier has to count the money, make change, and enter it all in their register.

 With cashless transactions, on the other hand, you insert your card into a terminal and it’s all done for you.

 Because of the recent global pandemic, we’ve all become more aware of disease-causing viruses and bacteria.
 Many retailers offer contactless payment options, meaning that you don’t even have to touch the payment terminal to make your payment.
 Touchless transactions can lead to much better hygiene, compared to handling money, since it’s been proven that cash is covered with microbes that harbor disease.